The Bris Jewish Circumcision Ceremony

 Welcoming your son into the fold...

 The birth of your son is a beautiful moment.
 You and your spouse have been blessed with the opportunity to partner with G-d in the mystical process of creation.
-As proud Jewish parents, you will want to plan your son’s bris.
+As proud Jewish parents, you will want to plan your son’s bris Jewish circumcision ceremony with a Jewish Mohel.

-The Bris is that special ceremony where your precious son’s eternal connection to the Jewish people is sealed while he fulfills the Covenant G-d made with Abraham, promising all who follow in His ways protection and guidance.
+The Bris Jewish Circumcision Ceremony is that special ceremony where your precious son’s eternal connection to the Jewish people is sealed while he fulfills the Covenant G-d made with Abraham, promising all who follow in His ways protection and guidance.

 What is the Bris all about?